batako/react-native-skia-sprite/README.md

 npm pack
 ```

 Build artifacts land in `dist/` (ESM + type declarations).
-Hooks/UI components are intentionally out of scope so each app can design its own editor.
-Editor APIs arrive in the next roadmap milestone.
+Hooks/UI components are intentionally out of scope so each app can design its own editor, and the editor APIs stay UI-agnostic for the same reason.

 ## License